Sinn Fein leadership rules out White House visit

 “We are all heartbroken whenever we witness the suffering of the Palestinian people, and the recent comments by the US president around the mass expulsion of the Palestinian people from Gaza is just simply something that I cannot ignore.”

-Ms O’Neill, who has travelled to the US several times, added: “At times like this, people look towards political leaders to stand against injustice.
+Ms O’Neill, who has travelled to the US several times, said she informed DUP deputy First Minister Emma Little-Pengelly of her decision on Friday morning.

-“So in the future whenever our children and grandchildren ask us what did we do when the Palestinian people endured unimaginable suffering, I can say firmly that I stood on the side of humanity.”
+“I have spoken with Emma.
+I’ve spoken with her this morning and it’s absolutely Emma’s call in terms of what she may decide to do,” she said.

+“For me, this is about taking a principled stand.
+This is about a moment in time, a moment in history whenever we’d all reflect around what we did.
+And this is an opportunity to take a stand for the Palestinian people against the backdrop of what is a very dangerous threat to the Palestinian people.